Clash of Champions (2019): SmackDown

 On the following SmackDown, The New Day (WWE Champion Kofi Kingston, Big E, and Xavier Woods) defeated the team of Randy Orton and the new SmackDown Tag Team Champions The Revival (Scott Dawson and Dash Wilder) in a six-man tag team match.
 Following the match, Brock Lesnar (accompanied by Paul Heyman) returned to challenge Kingston for the WWE Championship on the debut episode of SmackDown on FOX on October 4, which Kingston accepted.
 Afterwards, Lesnar laid out Kingston with an F-5.

 Also on SmackDown, Michael Cole conducted a sit-down interview with Erick Rowan, where Rowan declared that he had been overlooked, underappreciated, and disrespected and attacked Roman Reigns to scare him and to show that Reigns was not the dominant figure he was presumed to be.
 He also stated that he was not Daniel Bryan's equal, but better than him.
 Later that night, Bryan cut a promo, stating that regardless if he was a face or a heel, he had never lied and thought of Rowan as his friend and his equal.
 Bryan was interrupted by Rowan and attacked from behind by Luke Harper.
 Reigns came out to Bryan's aid, only for Rowan and Harper to dominate Bryan and Reigns.
 The following week, Rowan defeated Bryan, and afterwards, Harper and Rowan attacked Bryan.
 Reigns again came to Bryan's aid, and this time, they eventually overcame Rowan and Harper.
-Reigns and Bryan then challenged Rowan and Harper to a match at Hell in a Cell, which was made official.
+Reigns and Bryan then challenged Rowan and Harper to a tag team match at Hell in a Cell, which was made official.
 Just prior to Hell in a Cell, Rowan and Reigns had a rematch on SmackDown's 20th Anniversary on October 4 in a lumberjack match that Reigns won.
 The tag team match was later stipulated as a tornado tag team match.

 Sami Zayn and Intercontinental Champion Shinsuke Nakamura demanded respect from the crowd for Nakamura defeating The Miz and then attacked Ali, who had defeated Nakamura in a match a few weeks prior.
 The following week, Nakamura defeated Ali in a non-title match after interference from Zayn.

 Sasha Banks faced Charlotte Flair, only for the match to end in a disqualification win for Flair after interference from SmackDown Women's Champion Bayley.
 Bayley and Banks proceeded to beat down Flair until Carmella made the save.
 A tag team match took place the following week where Bayley and Banks defeated Flair and Carmella.
 After the match, while Carmella ran away from the Raw and SmackDown roster (she won the 24/7 championship the previous night on Raw), Bayley and Banks attacked Flair until Raw Women's Champion Becky Lynch attacked them, sending them retreating.
 This led to a tag team match pitting Bayley and Banks against Lynch and Flair on the debut episode of SmackDown on FOX, where Lynch and Flair won after Flair submitted Bayley.
 Later that night, a rematch between Bayley and Flair for the SmackDown Women's Championship was scheduled for Hell in a Cell.